nishantchy/Internship/README.md

 ## License

-[Your License]
+[nishantchy]

 ---

 This documentation is part of a larger DevOps portfolio project.
-For more details about the implementation and architecture decisions, visit the [Documentation Project](link-to-documentation-project).
+For more details about the implementation and architecture decisions, visit the [Documentation Project](chaudharynishant.com.np).

+admin_usr: nishant18
+admin_pw: nishant